Foreigners turn net sellers of Japanese stocks for 2024 on concerns over yen strength

-Overseas investors withdrew a massive 1.93 trillion yen ($13.27 billion) out of Japanese stocks during the week, registering their ninth weekly net selling in 10 weeks, according to data from the Ministry of Finance.
+Overseas investors withdrew a massive 1.93 trillion yen ($13.27 billion) out of Japanese stocks during the week, marking their ninth week of net selling in 10, according to data from the Ministry of Finance.

-With these notable outflows in the past weeks, foreigners have turned net sellers of about 1.11 trillion yen worth of Japanese stocks so far this year, even as they made net purchases of about 6 trillion yen in the first half of this year.
+With these notable outflows in the past weeks, foreigners have turned net sellers of about 1.11 trillion yen worth of Japanese stocks so far this year, even as they made net purchases of about 6 trillion yen in the first half of 2024.

+Exchange data showed that foreigners withdrew about 512.28 billion yen out of Japanese cash equity markets during the week, extending net sales into a fifth week.
+They also sold derivative contracts of about 246.12 billion yen.

-The Nikkei share average hit a 2-month high of 39,297.59 on Friday, led by a surge in semiconductor-related shares and a rally in global stocks.
+The Nikkei share average hit a two-month high of 39,297.59 on Friday, led by a surge in semiconductor-related shares and a rally in global stocks.

-In the Japanese bond market, foreigners shed a net 2.01 trillion yen worth of local long-term debt, their biggest weekly net disposal since March 23, and also offloaded about 883.3 billion yen worth of short-term securities.
+In the Japanese bond market, foreigners shed a net 2.01 trillion yen worth of local long-term debt during the week, their biggest weekly net disposal since March 23, and about 883.3 billion yen worth of short-term securities.

 They, however, ditched a net 427.9 billion yen worth of foreign equities, their biggest weekly net sales since July 6.